Find Child Care for Babies or Toddlers

 Safe Child Care Checklist

-Download and print the child care checklist for a list of the most important things to look for in a child care program or provider and questions to ask.
+Download and print the child care checklist for the most important things to look for when you visit and questions to ask the provider.

 Need Help Paying for Child Care?

 The Colorado Child Care Assistance Program (CCCAP) helps families afford quality child care and reduce the amount they pay for their child’s care.
-CCCAP supports parents who are working, looking for work, or attending school.

 Find out if you are eligible and how to apply.